6 manufacturing trends and predictions for 2023 [Infographic]

 Globalization has been the main driving force of the manufacturing industry for the past decades.
 However, as the pandemic, the US-China trade war, and the Ukraine war have shown, global supply chains are not as resilient and secure as once thought.

-This has caused companies to rethink their manufacturing strategies, leading to a trend of reshoring.
+This has caused companies to rethink their manufacturing strategies, leading to a reshoring trend.
 Reshoring is the process of bringing manufacturing and other business activities previously outsourced to other countries back to the domestic market.

 A 2022 report by Reshore Initiative shows that for the third year in a row, reshoring has created more jobs than foreign direct investment (FDI), and this trend is expected to continue.
 Estimated numbers show that reshoring has generated approximately 220,000 new jobs in 2022 — an increase of 67% from 2021.

-If the security that reshoring brings isn’t enough incentive to sift domestic operations, perhaps the potential revenue gain is.
+If the security that reshoring brings isn’t enough incentive to shift domestic operations, perhaps the potential revenue gain is.

 According to Inter-American Development Bank, nearshoring can add an extra $78 billion annually in exports from Latin America and the Caribbean.